TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Signoffs/power-distribution-signoff.md

 ### Adequate Power Supply

-To ensure that the first constraint is met, that the power distribution system can supply adequate power and current to the other subsystems, is met the following analysis was done.
+To ensure that the first constraint is met, that the power distribution system can supply adequate power and current to the other subsystems, the following analysis was done.

-The current requirements were a very large constraint of the subsystem.
+The current requirements are a very large constraint of the subsystem.
+Each component sources its supply voltage directly from the corresponding voltage rail, not through any other component.
+This is to provide the lowest probability of a cascading failure resulting from chained components.
 The current requirements of each power rail are shown below.

 #### 5 V Rail Current Requirements [7][8][9]
 | Item | Part Number | Quantity | Max Current Draw (mA) | Item Current (mA) |